 No matter how fast they are traveling, it takes a lot of power to bring the massive weight of a tow vehicle and the trailer that it is towing to a dead stop, and in many cases, it requires more than just the tow vehicle's brakes.

 In this chapter, we will discuss the two major types of trailer brakes: surge brakes and electric brakes.
-We will also cover the different types of brake controls, breakaway kits and how to properly care for your trailer's brakes.
+We will also cover the different types of trailer brake controllers, breakaway kits and how to properly care for your trailer's brakes.

 Surge brakes are a self-contained, hydraulic braking system that uses the trailer's own weight and momentum to actuate the brakes.
-Unlike electric trailer brakes, they do not require a brake control or even an electrical connection to the tow vehicle.
+Unlike electric trailer brakes, they do not require a trailer brake controller or even an electrical connection to the tow vehicle.

 In a surge brake system, when you step on your vehicle's brakes and slow down, the trailer pushes against the connection and compresses a hydraulic cylinder.
 This compression transfers pressure to the trailer brakes to help stop the trailer.